Are Employees Building up Online Stores and Sabotaging Profit Margins?

 Are you losing profit margins lately?

-Much attention is being given to online retail growth that increased during the pandemic.
+Much attention is being paid to online retail growth, which increased during the pandemic.

 But what if that growth didn't stem entirely from consumer demand but from employees teaching shoppers how to game the system?

-Last year my buddy Matt, who liked Pottery Barn furniture, was redoing a second bedroom.
+Last year, my buddy Matt, who liked Pottery Barn furniture, was renovating a second bedroom.
 He went to the store to buy all of the furniture for it, and when he approached a helpful retail sales worker, she taught him how to game the system.

 She told Matt to go to the Pottery Barn site, add a few items to his cart, and wait.
-“A coupon will arrive for 20 percent off.
+“A coupon for 20 percent off will arrive.
 But don’t do anything with it.
 Wait for the right offer.”

-He was to add more products, close out his computer and wait.
+He was to add more products, close out his computer, and wait.
 Two days later, an email arrived offering 25 percent off.
 He remembered not to do anything but wait.
-He received a 30 percent off plus free shipping coupon a week later.
+A week later, he received a 30 percent off plus free shipping coupon.

 The brand lost margin.